Iodinated contrast media

-Iodinated contrast media are contrast agents that contain iodine atoms used for x-ray-based imaging modalities such as computed tomography (CT), although they are also used in fluoroscopy, angiography and venography, and even occasionally, plain radiography.
+Iodinated contrast media are contrast agents that contain iodine atoms used for x-ray-based imaging modalities such as computed tomography (CT).
+They can also used in fluoroscopy, angiography and venography, and even occasionally, plain radiography.
 Although the intravenous route of administration is most common, they are also administered by many other routes, including gastrointestinal (oral, rectal), cystourethral, vaginal, intraosseous, etc.

 The ability to distinguish between tissues of different x-ray attenuation (image contrast) depends upon two types of interactions between photons and matter: Compton scattering and photoelectric absorption.
 Both these interactions depend upon physical density, but the latter also depends upon atomic number of the matter.
 As iodine has a high atomic number, 53, compared to most tissues in the body, the administration of iodinated material produces image contrast due to differential photoelectric absorption.